the-standard/ibco/docs/stage-1/README.md

 **get(bytes32 _name)**

-*Description*: provides details for the accepted token; TODO: also provide the name of the token
+*Description*: provides details for the accepted token

 *Input*: symbol of token as a 32-byte array (provided by **TokenManager**)

-*Output*: address of the token; address of the Chainlink data feed for its exchange rate with USD; number of decimals the Chainlink data feed uses
+*Output*: address of the token; decimals of the token; address of the Chainlink data feed for its exchange rate with USD; number of decimals the Chainlink data feed uses

 # Stage 1 Architecture